its-webhosting/umich-oidc-login/umich-oidc-login/README.md

 == Frequently Asked Questions ==

-= Why do I have to specify all groups on the settings page? =
+= Why do I have to enter all the groups the site uses on the settings page? =

-Currently, UMich OIDC Login is designed to work with OIDC Identity Providers that restrict the groups for which membership information can be released to websites.
+For privacy reasons, UMich OIDC Login is currently designed to work with OIDC Identity Providers that restrict which groups can be used for to share membership information with websites.
 Only the official names of groups can be used; aliases will not work.
-By entering the allowed groups on the settings page, the group names only have to be correct in a single place and access to individual pages/posts can be controlled by selecting group(s) from a dropdown list.
+Entering the official group names allows content authors to select the groups from a dropdown list, making things easier and preveting many errors.

 = Help!
 OIDC stopped working and now I can't log in to my WordPress dashboard! =